soupglasses/dotfiles/home-manager/README.md

 #### Reccomended method

-Use a distribution-native packaged nix.
-It is currently more up to date than the official method of installing.
-It also ships with extra patches to help running nix under other distributions.
-Especially for SELinux.
+Use a distribution packaged Nix.
+It is currently more up to date than the official methods for installing Nix.
+Plus it ships with extra patches to help running nix nicely.
+Especially for SELinux-enabled distros.

-Follow the instructions on here:
+Follow the steps:
 [https://nix-community.github.io/nix-installers/](https://nix-community.github.io/nix-installers/).

-But it should be as easy as this, swapping out with your package manager of choice:
+TL;DR would be to run this command, swapping out with your package manager of choice:

 ```bash